vishvAsa/sanskrit/vyAkaraNam/whitney/21_Chapter_XVII_DERIVATION_OF_DECLINABLE_STEMS.md

 are rarely found except in composition (in AV., only `cítya` and `stéya` as simple), and are often used in the dative, after the manner of a dative infinitive.
 Examples are:
-`brahmajyéya, vasudéya, bhāgadhéya, pūrvapéya, çataséya, abhibhū́ya, devahū́ya, mantraçrútya, karmakṛ́tya, vṛtratū́rya, hotṛvū́rya, ahihátya, sattrasádya, çirṣabhídya, brahmacárya, nṛṣáhya`.
+`brahmajyéya, vasudéya, bhāgadhéya, pūrvapéya, śataséya, abhibhū́ya, devahū́ya, mantraśrútya, karmakṛ́tya, vṛtratū́rya, hotṛvū́rya, ahihátya, sattrasádya, śirṣabhídya, brahmacárya, nṛṣáhya`.
-Of exceptional form are `ṛtódya` (√`vad`) and `sahaçéyya` (√`çī`); of exceptional accent, `sadhástutya`.
+Of exceptional form are `ṛtódya` (√`vad`) and `sahaśéyya` (√`śī`); of exceptional accent, `sadhástutya`.
 And AV. has one example, `raṇyà`, with circumflexed final.